TheSmartMonkey/flutter-http-widget-test/README.md

 Simple exemple of how to test a http request in a widget test on a button click

+this repo is related to this  stack overflow post : https://stackoverflow.com/questions/73015849/how-to-spyon-stub-an-http-request-in-a-flutter-widget-test/73043721#73043721

 ## Installation

 ```sh